Our research in the

 This project is currently recruiting.
 You may be eligible to participate in this study if you have low back pain for longer than three months, between 18 – 70 years old and live in the Sydney metropolitan area.

-Principal Investigator: Associate Professor James McAuley
+Principal Investigator: Associate Professor James McAuley (NeuRA)

 Institute for Musculoskeletal Health Investigator: Professor Chris Maher